College of Letters and Science

 The MSW program is $625 per credit and is the same price for students who reside in-state or out-of-state.

-*Includes segregated fees and distance education fees.
-Segregated fees are estimated.
-Distance education fees are $50 per credit for online classes.
+*Tuition and fees totals include estimated segregated fees and distance education fees.
+Distance education fees are assessed at $50 per credit for online courses.
 Additional administrative fees may apply.
+Students pursuing the School Social Work pathway will be required to complete 2 additional credits.

 UWSP Tuition and Fees